theevo/CategorySwiper/Discovery-tree.md

 - Format date

-✅ CardView design: put expense details into gray box
+- ✅ CardView design: put expense details into gray box
-    ✅ look at more example transactions
+    - ✅ look at more example transactions
-        ✅ allow the LocalTransactionLoader to shuffle
+        - ✅ allow the LocalTransactionLoader to shuffle

-❌ CardView design: embed ReceiptView with torn bottom (see branch `receipt-design`)
+- ❌ CardView design: embed ReceiptView with torn bottom (see branch `receipt-design`)
-    ❌ breaks SwipeableCardsView. cannot swipe left.
+    - ❌ breaks SwipeableCardsView. cannot swipe left.
-    ✅ embed in CardView
+    - ✅ embed in CardView
-    ✅ receipt tear at bottom
+    - ✅ receipt tear at bottom
-    ✅ info top aligned
+    - ✅ info top aligned

-✅ Swipeable Cards
+- ✅ Swipeable Cards
     - animate text of SwipedAllCardsView 🎉
-    ✅ zero transactions to start vs swiping until empty ✅ improve animation if card does not cross swipeThreshold ✅ make card glow when swiped
-        ✅ glow the next card
-        ✅ glow to top card only
-        ✅ glow correctly in all SwipeDirections
-    ✅ SwipeableCardsView
-        ✅ message when you reach bottom
-        ✅ swipe
-            ✅ gesture
-            ✅ rename TransactionViewModel to CardViewModel
-            ✅ TransactionViewModel has swipe direction
-            ✅ ObservableObject SwipeableCardsModel
-        ✅ stack the cards
-             ✅ get a variety of transactions
-                 ✅ integrate into Preview
-                 ✅ get N transactions from LocalTransactionLoader
-                 ✅ TransactionsLoader becomes protocol
-                     ✅ LocalTransactionsLoader loads from local JSON
-                         ✅ integrate into tests
-                     ✅ LunchMoneyTransactionsLoader actually loads from API
-             ✅ ZStack
-         ✅ make the CardView look like a card
-             ✅ inject size
-             ✅ add shadow and radius
-         rename Deck?
-         ✅ inject array of TransactionViewModels
-     ✅ TransactionViewModel: Identifiable

-✅ Use the Transaction's Currency

-✅ CardView
-     ✅ TransactionViewModel
-         ✅ TransactionViewModel Example
-             ✅ Transaction Example
+    - ✅ zero transactions to start vs swiping until empty
+    - ✅ improve animation if card does not cross swipeThreshold
+    - ✅ make card glow when swiped
+        - ✅ glow the next card
+        - ✅ glow to top card only
+        - ✅ glow correctly in all SwipeDirections
+    - SwipeableCardsView
+        - rename to Deck?
+        - ✅ message when you reach bottom
+        - ✅ swipe
+            - ✅ gesture
+            - ✅ rename TransactionViewModel to CardViewModel
+            - ✅ TransactionViewModel has swipe direction
+            - ✅ ObservableObject SwipeableCardsModel
+        - ✅ stack the cards
+             - ✅ get a variety of transactions
+                 - ✅ integrate into Preview
+                 - ✅ get N transactions from LocalTransactionLoader
+                 - ✅ TransactionsLoader becomes protocol
+                     - ✅ LocalTransactionsLoader loads from local JSON
+                         - ✅ integrate into tests
+                     - ✅ LunchMoneyTransactionsLoader actually loads from API
+             - ✅ ZStack
+         - ✅ make the CardView look like a card
+             - ✅ inject size
+             - ✅ add shadow and radius
+         - ✅ inject array of TransactionViewModels
+     - ✅ TransactionViewModel: Identifiable

+- ✅ Use the Transaction's Currency

+- ✅ CardView
+    - ✅ TransactionViewModel
+         - ✅ TransactionViewModel Example
+             - ✅ Transaction Example

 ## Decode JSON

-✅ abstract the JSONDecoder block
+- ✅ abstract the JSONDecoder block

-✅ Create Model
+- ✅ Create Model

 ## API calls

 - divorce LunchMoney specifics from NetworkInterface (now URLSessionBuilder)
     - 👉 rename load(showUnclearedOnly:) to getTransactions(showUnclearedOnly:)
-    * ✅ move URLSessionBuilder.Filter to LunchMoneyInterface
+    - ✅ move URLSessionBuilder.Filter to LunchMoneyInterface
-    * ✅ rename
+    - ✅ rename
-        * ✅ NetworkInterface -> URLSessionBuilder
+        - ✅ NetworkInterface -> URLSessionBuilder
-        * ✅ LoaderError.NetworkInterfaceError -> .SessionErrorThrown
+        - ✅ LoaderError.NetworkInterfaceError -> .SessionErrorThrown
-        * ✅ TransactionLoader -> LunchMoneyInterface
+        - ✅ TransactionLoader -> LunchMoneyInterface
-        * ✅ LocalTransactionsLoader -> LMLocalInterface
+        - ✅ LocalTransactionsLoader -> LMLocalInterface
-        * ✅ LunchMoneyTransactionsLoader -> LMNetworkInterface
+        - ✅ LunchMoneyTransactionsLoader -> LMNetworkInterface

 - Connect swipe with behavior
     - call LunchMoneyTransactionsLoader.update from UI